-Vital role of merchandise planning and process management, product placement, layout, customer service, and pricing.
-Special emphasis on forecasting, planning, evaluating, and presenting merchandise lines to meet target market demands in a retail environment.
+Vital role of merchandise planning and process management, product placement, layout, customer service and pricing.
+Special emphasis on forecasting, planning, evaluating and presenting merchandise lines to meet target market demands in a retail environment.
 Fall of odd-numbered years.
 Prerequisite: a grade of C or better in MKTG 361.

-MKTG 365 Professional Selling & Sales Management
+MKTG 365 Professional Selling and Relationship Management 3

-Fundamentals of professional selling including the selling process from preapproach to post-sale service.
-Emphasis both on the selling process and managing sales personnel, sales territories, and sales strategies.
+Fundamentals of professional selling, including the selling process from pre-approach to post-sale service.
+Emphasis on the selling process, managing sales personnel and territories, creating sales strategies and understanding the importance of customer relationship management.
 Fall.
 Prerequisite: a grade of C or better in MKTG 361.